Microos/py-faster-rcnn-data-interface-generator/README.md

         		└── *.jpg

 Then you can run the `generate.py` to generate interface, prototxt and script files

   **arguments:**

-`--froot: absolute path to your faster-rcnn root.`

-`--idname: name your dataset, whatever you want.
-It will be used in the furture training.`

-`--cls: class names in your dataset, use comma to split them (e.g: cat,dog,tiger) `

-`--dvkt: absolute path to your dataset devkit(mentioned above)`
+`--froot: absolute path to your faster-rcnn root.` `--idname: name your dataset, whatever you want.
+It will be used in the future training.` `--cls: class names in your dataset, use comma to split them (e.g: cat,dog,tiger) ` `--dvkt: absolute path to your dataset devkit(mentioned above)`

+ **notice that**
+ Please notice that, the tool will do everything automatically for you except for generating of `factory.py`-like file.
+ In case of changing this key file without any backup, the tool will not overwrite it but create a new `<idname>_factory.py` file for you.

+ You have 2 options to complete the last step manually:
+1. Backup the original `factory.py` file and replace it with the generated one.
+ 2. Copy the code block given by the tool in the task summary.

 ####Reference
 [deboc's tutorial](https://github.com/deboc/py-faster-rcnn/blob/master/help/Readme.md)